parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 Supported tags and their respective `Dockerfile` tags:
 - [`index`][indexdocker] builds an image that crawls a set of websites to generate an index.
 - [`dataset`][datasetdocker] downloads an pre-generated index and mounts it to be used by the server.
-- [`server`][serverdocker] builds an image for the Apache Solr index nodes.
+- [`server`][serverdocker] contains the Apache Solr index nodes.
 You may spawn several nodes.
-- [`client`][clientdocker] builds an image for the client node.
+- [`client`][clientdocker] contains the client node based on Faban.
 The client is used to start the benchmark and query index nodes.

 These images are automatically built using the mentioned Dockerfiles available [`here`][repo].